This article expands on the topics we covered in the previous video.

-This article was edited by: Paul Hong
+Edited by: Paul Hong

 Eric Koh is passionate about helping SMEs grow and has spent years interacting with business owners at OCBC and IFS Capital.
-He is interested in 70s Rock n Roll, the odd novel and copious amounts of historical trivia.
+He is interested in 70s rock ‘n roll, the odd novel and copious amounts of historical trivia.